-What is a Risk Rating?
+What Is A Risk Rating?

-Categories of Risk Rating
+Risk Rating Explained

 Impact of Risk Rating

-- Low: A low rated event is one with little / no impact on the business activities and the reputation of the firm.
+- Low: A low-rated event is one with little / no impact on the business activities and the reputation of the firm.

-- Studying the risk involved in a business activity helps in taking appropriate measures to either curb the effects of the risk or completely eliminate the risk.
+- Studying the risk involved in a business activity helps in taking appropriate measures to either curb the effects of the risk or eliminate the risk.

 - Event risk helps in a better understanding of the risk and working towards enhancing the current procedures.